-This is the best hawker food you can ever get!
+Image Source This is the best hawker food you can ever get and is also one of the best places to visit in Kuala Lumpur at night!
 And this is no exaggeration, we are just stating the fact.
 From air-conditioned restaurants to food hawkers to street side carts, Jalan Alor has it all.
 Just a whiff of the aromas wafting from this street is enough to tempt and draw you to the delicious food.

 At Jalan Alor, taste different cuisines of Malaysia including delicacies like barbecued meat, sprinkled satay, spiced-up seafood, and messy finger-food.
 Delishness of the dishes goes up tenfold as you savor them amidst the atmospheric breeze and strung up Chinese lanterns.
 Florescent lights and spaced trees enrich the experience all the more.